White-Label Crypto Accounting: What a Firm Outsources and What It Cannot (2026)

 |---|---|

-| Classification & measurement | An auditor/framework judgement |
+| Classification and measurement | A framework judgement |

 | Review of output | The firm is responsible for what it delivers |

-| Engagement & sign-off | Professional responsibility |
+| Engagement and sign-off | Professional responsibility |

-| Client due diligence & independence | The firm's own obligation |
+| Client due diligence and independence | The firm's own obligation |

-Data-control and confidentiality
+Data control and confidentiality

 Not the same as referring out